zzli123/SWITCH/README.md

-# SWITCH: deep generative model for spatial multi-omics integration and cross-modal prediction
+# Integrative deep learning of spatial multi-omics with SWITCH

 ## Installation
 The installation will take approximately 10 minutes.